Last Updated on

 Attracting millions of tourists a year, Paris is one of the most popular destinations in the world.
 But there are still plenty of off the beaten path sights in Paris where a visitor can roam freely.
-When staying in the City of Light we recommend the Accor group which offers some of the best hotels in Paris.

 Explore the hidden gardens of the Eiffel Tower